|This website focuses on defining culture, how some cultures are marginalized, privilege, and remarkable

 Malala Yousafzai is leading a world-wide campaign for the right to an education for all children.
 Reminiscent of

-Nelson Mandela's "it is an ideal for which I am prepared to die," Malala's mission inspires this course.
+Nelson Mandela's "it is an ideal for which I am prepared to die," Malala's mission inspires this website.
 Her

 courageous stand against the people who attempted to assassinate her offers an answer to students who ask,